pedrooaugusto/speech-to-code/README.md

 # Speech To Code <img alt="Toolkit audit status" src="client/icons/icon36x36.png/" />&nbsp;&nbsp;[<img alt="Toolkit audit status" src="https://github.com/pedrooaugusto/speech-to-code/workflows/Node.js CI/badge.svg" style="align:right"/>](https://github.com/pedrooaugusto/speech-to-code/actions)

-> Code using your own voice
+> Code using your voice

 ### Web Demo

-You can try a live demo of this project here: https://pedrooaugusto.github.io/speech-to-code/webapp
+You can try a live demo of Speech2Code here: https://pedrooaugusto.github.io/speech-to-code/webapp

+You can also check this video on how to solve the FizzBuzz problem using Speech2Code: https://www.youtube.com/watch?v=I71ETEeqa5E

 _(for this demo the app was ported to the web, to run directly on the browser)_

+You can also check this video at

 ### Overview